Last Updated on 06/04/2023

 Cetaphil Animal Testing

 Go to any country-specific website of Cetaphil and you’ll find the same copy regarding its animal testing policy.
-Nowhere on the website, you’ll find anything about Cetaphil’s allowance of mandatory animal testing.
+It reads as follows.

 There is not enough information regarding the history of Cetaphil’s stance in the cruelty and testing sector.
 However, its parent brand was never really cruelty-free in the past.
 Cetaphil is not cruelty-free either.
-It allows animal testing in certain cases.
+It allows animal testing wherever required by law.